REDubon/Secure-Home-Network-Deployment-Linux/README.md

 <br>
 what is being done and implemented:<br>
 <br>

-  - A dedicated Rhel derivative Linux server is being set up to act as the central router and firewall for the entire home network.<br>
+  - A dedicated Rhel derivative Linux server is being set up to act as the central router and firewall for the entire home network.
-  - This server will handle all IP address assignments (DHCP) and implement network-wide ad-blocking and content filtering using AdGuard Home (DNS).<br>
+  - This server will handle all IP address assignments (DHCP) and implement network-wide ad-blocking and content filtering using AdGuard Home (DNS).
-  - A Virtual Private Network (VPN) server (WireGuard) is being configured on the Linux server for secure remote access.<br>
+  - A Virtual Private Network (VPN) server (WireGuard) is being configured on the Linux server for secure remote access.
-  - The network will be logically divided into separate security zones (e.g., a main trusted network and an isolated network for guests and smart home devices) to enhance security and prevent unauthorized access between different types of devices.<br>
+  - The network will be logically divided into separate security zones (e.g., a main trusted network and an isolated network for guests and smart home devices) to enhance security and prevent unauthorized access between different types of devices.
-  - Network speed is being upgraded with 2.5 Gigabit Ethernet for faster internet and internal data transfers.<br>
+  - Network speed is being upgraded with 2.5 Gigabit Ethernet for faster internet and internal data transfers.
   - All network components, configurations, and security measures are being thoroughly documented.

   <h2>Hardware Used</h2>